How to Combine & Transfer Points on Chase Credit Cards

 After clicking on “Combine Points”, you'll choose which cards you'd like to move points from and to.

-I recently picked up the *chase ink unlimited*, and since I already have a *chase sapphire preferred*, I can send the points earned from my Chase Ink Unlimited Card to my Sapphire Preferred, which ultimately makes them more valuable.
-It allows me to use the stable of Chase transfer partners, and also allows me to get 1.25 cents each in value out of them through the Chase Travel Portal.
+I recently picked up the *chase ink preferred*, and since I already had the *chase ink unlimited*, I can send the points earned from my Ink Unlimited Card to my new Ink Preferred.
+This ultimately makes those points more valuable by allowing me access to Chase's stable of transfer partners – and also gets me 1.25 cents each in value when using them through the Chase Travel Portal.

 Related Reading: How to Combine Chase Points with Another Cardmember

 On the next screen, you'll select how many points you'd like to move.
 You can move points in any denomination of your choosing.
-In my case, I'm electing to transfer all 96,526 of my points associated with my Ink Unlimited Card to my Chase Sapphire Preferred Card.
+In my case, I'm electing to transfer a whopping 91 points from my Ink Unlimited Card to my Chase Ink Preferred Card.

 Finally, you'll get to a screen to review the details of your points transfer.
 Chase provides details on the left-hand side of the points move.
 Simply hit “Submit” to move your points.